 Tax

-After tax-free cash is taken, pension drawdown and annuity incomes are both potentially subject to tax.
+After any tax-free lump sum is taken, pension drawdown and annuity incomes are both potentially subject to tax.
 Pension and annuity providers normally deduct tax based on your tax code, before paying you the net income.

 Costs